 The Trishuli and Sunkoshi/Balephi rivers are the targets of this investigation and are located in central Nepal, northwest and northeast of Kathmandu, respectively.
 They span the Greater Himalayan range from the arid high-elevation Tibetan Plateau to the Himalayan range front and are tributaries of the Narayani and Kosi Rivers, respectively.
-Both catchments are separated by a main drainage divide in their headwaters and the moderately-sized Melamchi Khola drainage basin at lower elevation (Fig.

-- a main dramage divide in their neadwaters and the inductately-sized identified included dramage basin at lower elevation (Fig. 1).
-The Indian summer monsoon, with highly seasonal distributed rainfall, affects both catchments with peak rainfall from June to September (Bookhagen and Burbank, 2010) that is marked by high river discharge and sediment transport (Andermann et al., 2012). - 110 GLOF events have been reported for both rivers.
+Both catchments are separated by a main drainage divide in their headwaters and the moderately-sized Melamchi Khola drainage basin at lower elevation (Fig. 1).
+The Indian summer monsoon, with highly seasonal distributed rainfall, affects both catchments with peak rainfall from June to September (Bookhagen and Burbank, 2010) that is marked by high river discharge and sediment transport (Andermann 105 et el.
+2012)

+105 et al., 2012).

+GLOF events have been reported for both rivers.
 The Trishuli has been affected by the breach of lake Longda-Cho in Tibet during August 1964 (ICIMOD, 2011), but little is known about the downstream impact of that event.
-The Sunkoshi was affected by GLOF events in 1935, 1964, 1981 and 2016 (Shresta et al., 2010; ICIMOD, 2011; Cook et al., 2018) and the last event of 2016 was closely monitored, revealing the impact of the GLOF, originating from the breach of a Tibetan proglacial lake, on the channel bed morphology (Cook et al., 2018).
-The upstream catchments of both river-reaches are heavily glaciated - 115 and a number of potentially hazardous lakes have been identified (Maharjan et al., 2018; Liu et al., 2020) so that it is likely that GLOF activity extended in the past.
+The Sunkoshi was affected by GLOF events in 1935, 1964, 1981 and 2016 (Shresta et al., 2010; ICIMOD, 2011; Cook et al., 2018) and the last

+110 event of 2016 was closely monitored, revealing the impact of the GLOF, originating from the breach of a Tibetan proglacial lake, on the channel bed morphology (Cook et al., 2018).
+The upstream catchments of both river-reaches are heavily glaciated and a number of potentially hazardous lakes have been identified (Maharjan et al., 2018; Liu et al., 2020) so that it is likely that GLOF activity extended in the past.